nuwangarajapaksha/BOBO-Robo-car/README.md

 # BOBO-Robo-car
-A Project of a first-year Robotics Application Development and Internet of Things module.
+A Project of a first year Robotics Application Development and Internet of Things module.